 Q: If I want to add light to my chicken coop during the winter, how much do I need to add?

 A: You needn't use a very bright light; studies have shown that laying increases with about as much light as a candle.
 Even something like a 4 watt nightlight would likely work.
-To avoid the risk of fire from wiring electricity to your coop, a solar powered coop light also works well.
+To avoid the risk of a chicken coop fire from wiring electricity, a solar powered coop light also works well.

 Only add light to your coop in the morning, though, to avoid stressing them.
 The reason adding light in the evening can stress them is that in normal circumstances (with natural light), the light fades gradually as the sun sets, and that gives them time to find their places on the roost and prepare for sleep.
 By contrast, when an artificial light goes out, it is very sudden, and they don't have the opportunity to wind down and find their accustomed places on the roost.
 They may be on the floor of the coop eating or drinking when the lights go out, and unable to clearly see how to get back up to the roost, knocking into one another or having trouble jumping up in the dark.
 If you must add light, do so only during the morning hours, and allow the light to naturally fade in the evening as the sun goes down.